bjornwallner/DockQ/README.md

 dimer interacting with a partner.
 There are options to control which chains to group together and also in which order to combine them.
-There are also options to try all possible chain combinations (`-perm`), this is important if for instance a partner is interacting asymmetrically with a dimer.
-This should only be performed for symmetric oligomers.
+There are also options to try all possible chain combinations (`-perm1` and `-perm2`), this is important if for instance a partner is interacting asymmetrically with a dimer.
+This should only be performed for symmetric oligomers, where multiple solution are correct.

 For this mode to work if there are missing residues the global alignment program `needle` from the [EMBOSS package](http://emboss.sourceforge.net/download/) needs to be in your path.

-To illustrate this mode we are using a two dimers that are interacting (A,B) -> (L H) that we are aligning to itself.
+To illustrate this mode we are using two dimers that are interacting (A,B) -> (L H) that we are aligning to itself.

 This command will put the chains A,B as one partner and the remaining L H as the second partner.
 It will assume the chain naming is the same in the model protein.
-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B`
+`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B`
 this will be the same
-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B -chain1 A B`
+`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 A B`

-This will reverse the relative chain order of AB `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B -chain1 B A`
+This will reverse the relative chain order of AB `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 B A`

-This will reverse the relative chain order of AB and LH `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B -native_chain2 L H -chain1 B A -chain2 H L`
+This will reverse the relative chain order of AB and LH `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -native_chain2 L H -chain1 B A -chain2 H L`

 To try all permutations for chain1
-`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B -perm1`
+`./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -perm1`

-To try all permutations for chain1 and chain2 `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.pdb -native_chain1 A B -perm1 -perm2`
+To try all permutations for chain1 and chain2 `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -perm1 -perm2`
+for two dimer this is only 4 (2!*2!), however for a two tetramers interacting the number will be 576 (4!*4!)
+24 combinations
+`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1`
+576 combinations
+`./DockQ.py examples/tetramer_tetramer.pdb examples/tetramer_tetramer.pdb -native_chain1 A B C D -perm1 -perm2`